NahomKibreab/my_portfolio/README.md

 ### Nahom's Portfolio

-This website is used only for my personal projects as well as my work in an interniship programs
+This website is used only for my personal portifolio but for more information please contact me!

 Don't forget to follow me on social media [Twitter](https://twitter.com/NahomKibreab)